 Vapor phase ovens also tend to be more compact than convection ovens.
 It is a considerable advantage if saving space is one of your concerns.

 The vapor phase reflow process is also one of the cleanest and safest.
 Initially, many older reflow machines used Freon, which can be volatile.
 Current VPR machines do not need volatile organic compounds to operate.
 Fluorinated fluids are inert, nontoxic, noncorrosive, nonflammable, and nonpolluting.
 These fluids usually evaporate entirely from the board and leave no residue behind.
 It makes VPR one of the most eco-friendly reflow processes around.

 6.2 Disadvantages of Vapor Phase Reflow

-The vapor phase reflow process’s main setback is that it is more manual than some other alternatives.
-Thus, the VPR process is more suitable for batch production, which can impact the potential throughput.
+The vapor phase reflow process’s main setback is that it is more manual than other alternatives.
+Thus, the VPR process is more suitable for batch production, impacting the potential throughput.

 6.3 Choose the Right Technology According to Your Needs

 So, which reflow method should you choose?
 Well, that depends on a wide range of factors.
 These include:

 The PCB board's specific design and the components' content will determine which reflow method to use.
 For instance, if your panel has a dense population of features, the reflow phase method is more suitable due to the inert atmosphere.

 As we already hinted, some VPR solutions are only ideal for batch reflow processes.
 Convection ovens' design allows them to automate the SMT line, offering a higher throughput seamlessly.